IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 ![add local files to catalog](../.gitbook/assets/images/wkc-admin/wkc-add-to-catalog-local-files.png)

+* Download the `application_personal_data.csv` file from [here](https://raw.githubusercontent.com/IBM/credit-risk-workshop-cpd/master/data/split/applicant_personal_data.csv).
+If
+the download doesn't start automatically, right-click on the white space in the file and click `Save-As` and then name the file `application_personal_data.csv`.

 * Browse to the `/data/split/applicant_personal_data.csv` file and double-click or click `Open`.
 Add an optional description and click `Add`:

 ![click add for local files to catalog](../.gitbook/assets/images/wkc-admin/wkc-add-asset-local-files.png)